-The purpose of this command is to enable the terminal to be notified of the changes to the UICC configuration that have occurred as the result of a NAA application activity.
+The purpose of this command is to enable the terminal to be notified of the changes to the UICC configuration that have occurred as the result of an application activity.
+The command may refer to a NAA or another application.
 It is up to the NAA application to ensure that this is done correctly.